 (Number of employees on 31/12 of the previous year x EUR 100) + (Pre-tax result in the previous year / 1000)

-A figure of EUR 11,600 was calculated for 2019 using this formula, which was given to Sternenbrücke, a children’s hospice, on 7 February 2020.
+In this way, many great institutions and initiatives have already received financial support.
 The initiative or institution that receives the annual donation is determined democratically by the bank's employees and may change from year to year.

 Financial commitment is just one aspect of social commitment and cannot replace active involvement and the experiences associated with this.
 Therefore, our employees also get involved on a personal level.
 We especially enjoy visiting ‘Die Arche’ in Hamburg-Jenfeld, one of the many locations of the initiative with the same name for disadvantaged children.

 During our visits, we help preparing and serving dinner, make Christmas decorations, help with homework, play games and rompe around with the children.
 Of course, we don’t come empty-handed and are looking forward to the next time already.

 We are also very happy to participate in the 'Wish Tree campaign' every year to fulfill a Christmas wish for numerous children.